dmmohr17/CS407_Menu/README.md

 ***NOTE***: This program requires little in terms of hardware, but is expected to have a working keyboard with all basic keys, numpad not required.

 **Requirements**
 Required packages to run this program include `Numpy` and `Pygame`, as well as python.
+Proper versions are available in [requirements.txt](requirements.txt).

 To verify your python version, please use the following.